Should I have two Facebook, Twitter, and Instagram accounts – one for personal and one for professional?

 My quick answer?
 Both-ish.
 Let me explain…

 I get this question from students and alumni often.
-There are some articles about it but few were written in the past two years (in my opinion, anything published before 2018 is obsolete).
-On a quick Google Scholar search, I found two relevant studies – one from 2017 about how journalists manage personal and professional identities on social media (Bossio and Sacco) and the other from 2011 about how higher education faculty are using social media (Moran, Seaman, et al).
+There are some articles about it but few were written in the past few years On a quick Google Scholar search, I found two relevant studies – one from 2017 about how journalists manage personal and professional identities on social media (Bossio and Sacco) and the other from 2011 about how higher education faculty are using social media (Moran, Seaman, et al).
 Check them out if you are curious. (hint, hint to the communication scholars out there – this is a topic that may be worth investigating)